3385 Failure to Perform Required Action | SNAP

 Requirements

-Food Stamp benefits will not increase when an AU’s income is decreased or terminated due to failure to perform a required action under another federal, state or local means-tested public assistance program.
+SNAP benefits will not increase when an AU’s income is decreased or terminated due to failure to perform a required action under another Federal, State or local means-tested public assistance program.

 Basic Considerations

-The following chart provides an all-inclusive list of TANF requirements which when violated by a TANF/FS recipient must not result in an increase in food stamp benefits.
+The following chart provides an all-inclusive list of Temporary Assistance for Needy Families (TANF) requirements which when violated by a TANF/SNAP recipient must not result in an increase in SNAP benefits.

 TANF Requirements | TANF Consequence |